gprechter/meshmaker/docs/index.md

 **John Rush**: Worked on Project Proposal, Final Report and Demo.
 Implemented and desgined normal estimation and integrated PCL.

-**Martin Xia:** Worked on Project Proposal and Milestone Report.
+**Yunchen Xia:** Worked on Project Proposal and Milestone Report.
 Worked heavily on BPA Implementation aspects like seeding and pivoting, figuring out how pcl works.
 Provided ideas on the code and debugging.

 ## Appendix